Housing Reports

 Market Report Navigation

-The spring market is in full swing in Raleigh NC!
-The March 2026 data from Doorify MLS is officially in.
+It's almost summer in Raleigh NC, and the market is rising along with the temps!
+The May 2026 data from Doorify MLS is officially in.
 If you have been watching the headlines lately, you know the word of the year is balance.
-While the frenzy of the early 2020s has subsided, the market momentum across our local communities is undeniably picking up, which is to be expected for the spring season.
+While the frenzy of the early 2020s has subsided, the market momentum across our local communities is undeniably picking up.
+Interest rates remain a wild card for the market.
+Some experts predict that the FED will keep rates unchanged, while others speculate that they may have to raise rates later this year.

 At Five County Specialists🔑, we believe that accurate data is the key to making confident moves.
 Let's look at the numbers that shaped our market last month and what they mean for your next move.